-- The software needed to measure the channel by channel efficiency of the PS using the incoherent bremsstrahlung spectra. - Software to search for the crystal axes orientation in the radiator using angular scan information. - Online software to measure and monitor the coherent bremsstrahlung spectra and provide feedback information for the radiator crystal positioning. - Off-line pair spectrometer data analysis and coherent bremsstrahlung polarization calculations.
+- The software needed to measure the channel by channel efficiency of the PS using the incoherent bremsstrahlung spectra. - Software to search for the crystal axes orientation in the radiator using angular scan information.
+(You need to comment on the Catholic University program if you are going to talk about this!) - Online software to measure and monitor the coherent bremsstrahlung spectra and provide feedback information for the radiator crystal positioning. - Off-line pair spectrometer data analysis and coherent bremsstrahlung polarization calculations.

-All these programs were developed for YERPHI's γ -2 linearly polarized beam facility and can be adopted to Hall D's special requirements and conditions .
+All these programs were developed for YERPHI's $\gamma$ -2 linearly polarized beam facility and can be adopted to Hall D's special requirements and conditions .